 The Exempt Property Allowance

-A surviving spouse is entitled to $20,000 worth of the spouse’s tangible personal property, including furniture, vehicles, and personal items.
+A surviving spouse is entitled to up to $20,000 worth of the spouse’s tangible personal property, including furniture, vehicles, and personal items.
 If the surviving spouse doesn’t want $20,000 worth of personal property, or if there is not that much personal property in the estate, the remaining value can be paid in cash.
 This amount is in addition to whatever else the spouse gets through the will, by intestate succession, or through the elective share.
 The Exempt Property Allowance has priority over all claims except the Family Allowance, which means you could get this even if the estate is insolvent.
 Virginia Code § 64.2-310.

 The Homestead Allowance